meetmangukiya/bth-py/README.md

   --help  Show this message and exit.

 Commands:
-  ls      Shows the list of all current projects. new     Creates a new project. show    Show work sessions of a particular project. start   Start a new work session on a given project. status  Shows the status, whether working or not?
-If working, how long
+  ls       Shows the list of all current projects. mark     Mark a particular session as paid or unpaid. migrate  Perform SQL migrations. new      Creates a new project. show     Show work sessions of a particular project. start    Start a new work session on a given project. status   Shows the status, whether working or not?
+If working, how long... stop     Stop current work session.
-          has...
-  stop    Stop current work session.
 ```